5.3.1 Non-agency payments

-When the Registrar registers a child support liability for collection the amounts payable become a debt to the Commonwealth and are payable to the Registrar (CSRC Act section 30).
+When the Registrar registers a child support liability for collection, the amounts payable become a debt to the Commonwealth and are payable to the Registrar (CSRC Act section 30).
+A carer liability is a debt to the Commonwealth under CSRC Act section 69B and is payable to the Registrar (5.5.5).

-In some circumstances the Registrar may credit payments made directly to a payee or to a third party against a child support liability that is registered for collection.
+In some circumstances, the Registrar may credit payments made directly to a payee or to a third party against a child support liability registered for collection or a carer liability.
 The Registrar may also credit the value of non-cash payments or the provision of services in the same way.
 These credits are known as 'non-agency payments'.

 CSRC Act section 71, section 71A, section 71B, section 71C, section 71D